 - must establish a clear benefit to the people of British Columbia

-Legal Research Fund: This is funding of up to $20,000 for one-time legal research projects by:
+Funding of up to $20,000 for one-time legal research projects.

-Graduate Fellowships: These are awards of $15,000 (subject to change) available to full-time students engaged in graduate studies in law or a law-related area.
+Awards of up to $17,000 (subject to change) available to full-time students engaged in graduate studies in law or a law-related area.